UF-Carpentry/website/_pages/governance.md

 ## Club Charter

 The [club charter]({{ site.baseurl }}/charter/) describes the goals of our organization, the executive Board for the club, and our procedures for making decisions.

-## Board Meeting Minutes

-Meetings of the board are open to the UF community.
-We also keep minutes of our meetings to help make decision-making transparent.
-Please see the [minutes page]({{ site.baseurl }}/minutes/) for links to the minutes from each board meeting.

 ## Travel Awards